TareqNewazShahriar/Improve-Your-Code/README.md

 ```

 **IMPROVED**
- Use of function with an argument in Where clause make the query non-optimizable by the engine.
- Also the query is less readable.

 ```sql
 WHERE @category_name is null OR @category_name = '' OR CategoryName = @category_name
 ```

+- Use of function having an argument in `where` clause make the query non-optimizable by the engine.
+Not sure about this case though, since here the argument value is fixed for all the queries.
+- Also the query is less readable.

 How to frame queries so that Query Engine can optimize (sargable (Search ARGument ABLE)) it:
 https://stackoverflow.com/questions/799584/what-makes-a-sql-statement-sargable